-Meetings will be conducted in accordance with the most recent edition of Robert's Rules of Order.
+Meetings will be conducted in accordance with Robert's Rules of Order.
 The IBC Chair will issue all points of order, summarize BUA requests as necessary, moderate discussion, and call for motions.
 Motions, seconds, and/or other propositions may be made by any voting member of the IBC.
 Motions pass by a simple majority of the voting members present, assuming a quorum is present.